Donald J. Wright LPC, MAEd, NBCC, CADCIII

 Tony is a visible and respected leader in the youth recovery field in Oregon, and as such, is often invited to present about effective youth recovery support practices at high schools, community colleges and trade associations.
 Additionally, Tony has been a keynote speaker at large recovery-related events and organizations in Oregon, including Hands Across the Bridge, Northwest Institute of Addiction Studies and Generation Found screenings among others.

 Tony was recently elected to serve as a Board Member of the Metro Area Association of Addiction Peer Professionals, a new trade association representing addiction peers from the Portland Tri-County Region.
 Tony was also instrumental in the production and distribution of the first Recovery Voices Count!
 Voters Guide in Portland, OR and helped organize the first Portland screening of Generation Found, the groundbreaking documentary on recovery high schools.
-Most recently Tony was invited to serve as a Board Member of the newly formed Oregon Recovery High School Initiative, a group of community leaders committed to launching a recovery high school in Oregon.
+Most recently Tony was invited to serve as a Board Member of the Oregon Recovery High School Initiative, a group of community leaders who launched the first recovery high school in Oregon, Harmony Academy.

 Tony is a proud dad to two girls.
 He contributes his recovery experience generously within the 12-Step community in Portland, supporting many young men on their recovery journey.
 Tony holds credentials as a Certified Recovery Mentor and Peer Recovery Counselor.
 Additionally, he has an Associate of Arts and is working on a Bachelor’s of Social Work at Concordia University, where he is on scholarship for academic excellence.